alexdong/consilio/README.md

 ## Overview

-Consilio is designed to help you make better decisions by providing a structured way to think through important decisions.
-Consilio focuses on two key actions:
+Consilio helps you make better decisions.
+It focuses on three key aspects of decision-making:

 1. **Clarify**: Asking independent questions like:
    - "Have you thought about ...?"